Hit the five Stans on a fascinating Central Asian exploration.

 This trip takes you way off the tourist trail to explore just some of the remoteness in Central Asia.
 If you want to be far, far away from everywhere – and from anything you've experienced before – this trip is for you.

 In true adventure style, the trip involves some long travel days by private vehicle and trains.
 The road may be bumpy and dusty, but the experience and the journey will be rewarding.
 This is a great opportunity to sit back, unwind and let the sweeping views roll by.
-Daily drives range from 3 to 10 hours in duration.
-Depending on traveller numbers, the group may be split into two vehicles.
+Drives range from 3 to 10 hours in duration.
 Though the longer travel days and single night overnight stays can be tiring, you'll be in a private vehicle, and much of the scenery in this part of the world is simply stunning.

 You’ll experience varying temperatures in the desert and out on the steppe or in the mountains from below zero to over 40 ºC, so check the weather forecast online before you visit and pack accordingly.